This article may contain affiliate links. Please see our affiliate disclaimer in the footer menu for more information. Thank you for your support!

 Violet: a purplish color [noun]

-In the acronym ROYGBIV—used to remember the order of colors of the rainbow—violet is the last color.
+In the acronym ROYGBIV—used to remember the order of colors in the rainbow—violet is the last color.

 Violet: a purplish flower [noun]